WildernessLabs/Netduino.Foundation/README.md

  * Tests, if possible and/or applicable.
  * The datasheet for the peripheral and a link to purchase it, if applicable.

+### List of Peripherals TODO

+We maintain a list of peripherals that we'd like to support.
+Feel free to add to this list, or assign yourself if you're actively working on a driver for it.

+[todo: link to the list after we clean it up]

 # Blocks and Scopes Architecture